 Transfer Credit Appeals Process

 Appeals must be filed in accordance with the following procedures:

-- Write up a brief statement outlining the reasons for your appeal (limit to 1 page) and gather the required documentation – a catalog course description and syllabus for the course you have taken (if available).
+- Write up a brief statement outlining the reasons for your appeal (limit to 1 page) and gather the required documentation – a catalog course description and a detailed syllabus for the course you have taken.

-- Submit your materials as attachments to the Pathways Appeals Committee using the Pathways Appeal Form - click here.
+- Submit your materials as attachments to the Pathways Appeal Committee using the Pathways Appeal Form.

-- Within 3 business days you should expect confirmation via email that your appeal submission has been received.
-If you do not receive the confirmation in this time period, please contact the campus Pathways Appeals Officer at firstname.lastname@example.org.
+- Within 5 business days you should expect confirmation via email that your appeal submission has been received.
+If you do not receive the confirmation in this time period, please contact the campus Pathways Appeal Officer at email@example.com.

 - If you wish to appeal a negative determination, you may appeal that decision to the CUNY University Provost/ Office of Academic Affairs.